fedesanchez/django-vue-mpa/README.md

 },
 ```

-Just run npm and check
+Then just run npm install and check for errors

 ### The problem: